Explore the Agenda

 • Implementing the obligatory commitments of running a cohort program into the pre-existing company infrastructure

-12:45 pm Lunch & Networking
+12:00 pm Lunch & Networking

-2:15 pm The Rationalization of EAPs for Small Biotech
+1:00 pm The Rationalization of EAPs for Small Biotech

 Chief Executive Officer, WinSanTor Inc.

-• Profit, survival or compassionate use • Navigating the evolving Expanded Access Programs globally
+• Navigating the evolving Expanded Access Programs globally

 Advanced Modalities: Delivering Innovative Therapies Through Effective EAPs

-Associate Director - Global Medical Strategy & Operations, Scholar Rock Holding Corporation
+Associate Director, Global Medical Strategy & Operations, Scholar Rock Holding Corporation

 • Navigating unique challenges of providing infusion therapy in a home setting